hoekma/redpop/README.md

 #### Consumer :: onBatchComplete()

-onBatchComplete() runs when the current batch of messages finishes processing.
+onBatchComplete() runs when the current batch of events finishes processing.
 A batch is defined in the config passed into to the soncusmer class when it instantiates.
 See batchSize parameter in the consumer config

 #### Consumer :: onBatchesComplete()

-onBatchesComplete() runs when the consumer finishes processing all batches of messages.
-In other words, the stream has been played to the last message.
+onBatchesComplete() runs when the consumer finishes processing all batches of events.
+In other words, the stream has been played to the last event.
 Before the consumer goes back into a polling mode.

 #### Example consumer with advanced processing: